zoemaisel/Personal_Organization/README.md

 # Personal_Organization
 This will be used to organize my life!
-Content will span all areas of my life, and the scope will include logistics, organization, tasks, goals, thoughts, and everything in between.
+Scope is wide and will include logistics, organization, tasks, goals, thoughts, and everything in between.